• Skip to primary navigation

 Notes

 • Medium or jumbo shrimp can be used instead of large shrimp.
-Keep in mind that smaller shrimp will cook more quickly, and large shrimp may need another minute or so of cooking time.
+Keep in mind that smaller shrimp cook faster and large shrimp may need another minute or so of cooking time.

 Nutrition Estimate